robotology/walking-teleoperation/README.md

 ```
 ## Windows
 Follow the same instructions from the Powershell.
 One can also opt to use the ``CMake`` gui application.

+# :running: Using the software with iCub
+Import the `DCM_WALKING_COORDINATOR_+_RETARGETING` to the `yarpmanager` applications.
+The current set-up allows to run the module either on windows, or from a linux machine through `yarprun --server /name_of_server`.
+The preference is the following.
+* Turn on the robot, through the linux machine.
+* On the windows machine, use the same network.
+* Do a `yarp namespace /the_robot_network_namespace`
+* Do a `yarprun --server /icub-virtualizer`
+* Calibrate the virtualizer and the oculus
+* At this point, the operator should be in the virtualizer wearing the oculus and in the zero configuration, i.e. zero orientation in the virtualizer, facing the same direction as the robot and standing still.
+* On the linux server, and from the `yarpmanager` run the application `DCM_WALKING_COORDINATOR_+_RETARGETING`
+* On the same application window, connect all the ports.
+* On the windows machine, adjust the image size and positioning (field of view) of the Oculus (to zoom out press ctrl+z, to move the right display use right ctrl+direction, to move the left display use left ctrl+direction ).
+* On the linux machine to adjust the image quality, use the `frameGrapperGui` in the `calib_cams` application.

 ## :warning: Warning
 Currently the supported robots are only: